 IMPORTANT: The letter of appeal must be postmarked within 30 days of the board decision.
 A fax is acceptable if the notary seal is visible.
 The fax number is (515) 281-4122

-If the denial is based on a diversity plan and/or any other reasons it may be appealed to district court.
+If the denial is based on any other reasons it may be appealed to the district court.